21 Different Types of Owls in Africa

 Southern White-faced Owls (Ptilopsis granti) prefer to reside in meadows and dry woods where they can hunt for small mammals, reptiles, and huge insects.

-This one is one of just a few African owls that don’t build their own nest.
-Instead, it breeds and nests in abandoned, empty nests made by other birds.
+This is one of just a few African owls that don’t build their own nests.
+Instead, they breed and nest in abandoned, empty nests made by other birds.

 If larger owls and other raptors give up their nests, Southern White-faced Owls will probably move in.

-The call of the Southern White-faced Owl is a series of rapid, trilling hoots.
-It is one of the types of owls in Africa that make numerous repeating nighttime calls.
+The Southern White-faced Owl’s call is a series of rapid, trilling hoots.
+It is one of the types of owls in Africa that makes numerous repeating nighttime calls.

 Breeding pairs sing together throughout the breeding season, frequently using short, staccato notes followed by a longer, higher-pitched “hoot.”